I went to Laos Read more [...]

 Saturday 23 May

-Morning: Masked Palm Civet, Lesser Mousedeer, Forest Short-nosed Fruit Bat, Lesser Treeshrew, Siamang, Black Giant Squirrel, Malaysian Slit-faced Bat, Black-eared Pygmy Squirrel.
+Morning: Masked Palm Civet, Lesser Mousedeer, Minute Short-nosed Fruit Bat, Lesser Treeshrew, Siamang, Black Giant Squirrel, Malaysian Slit-faced Bat, Black-eared Pygmy Squirrel.

 Sunday 24 May